Graphical Analysis In Exercises 11–16, determine whether the grap... | Channels for Pearson+

 Mean and Standard Deviation

 The mean is the average value of a dataset, calculated by summing all values and dividing by the number of observations.
 The standard deviation measures the dispersion of data points around the mean, indicating how spread out the values are.
-In a normal distribution, the mean, median, and mode are all equal, and the standard deviation helps determine the width of the bell curve.
+In the context of a normal distribution, these two parameters help define the shape and position of the curve, allowing for predictions about the likelihood of various outcomes.

 Recommended video: